dave-slaughter/semla-rest-examples/README.md

 ### Client Side Includes (CSI)

-If at all possible, it is recommended to use [Server Side Includes](#server-side-includes-ssi), the main reasons being:
+It is recommended to use [Server Side Includes](#server-side-includes-ssi), the main reasons being:

 *   Browsers may not have Javascript enabled, either because the device does not support it, or because the user has turned it off for security reasons, etc.
 *   Search engines can't see content that is added with Javascript, so the included part of your page won't be indexed.

-However, if you have no other way of including data from our site, then CSI can come to the rescue.
+However, CSI can be useful in many scenarios, for example switching between fixtures for individual teams in a club on one page.
 A typical interaction is detailed below:

 ![REST CSI request flow](rest-client-side.png)